dwarvesf/brainery/memo/from-monolithic-to-microservice-sharpen-malaysias-largest-online-marketplace.md

 ---
 tags:
+  - case-study
-  - case study
+  - service
 title: From Monolithic To Microservice Sharpen Malaysias Largest Online Marketplace
 date: 2021-03-09
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type: memo
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-07-23
 created: 2021-03-09
 ---

 ![[6be4a77492fe56879670e7842673e411_MD5.webp]]

-<span style='color:red'>In brief</span>
+**In brief**

-* Mudah.my is a Malaysian 12-years-old online marketplace.
+* Mudahca.my is a Malaysian 12-years-old online marketplace.
 A product derives from a partnership between Telenor ASA of Norway and 701Search Singapore.
 * Currently holds 19.8% Internet share, Mudah meets the increase of customers demand, which led to an overload in the current system.
 * We partnered to help migrating the monolithic architecture into microservices - Unlocking a scalable and feature-extendable platform
 * We spent a month working on-site at Malaysia to directly participate in the work and speed up productivity

-### <span style='color:red'>Technical Highlight</span>
+## Technical Highlight

 ---